dmdqy/pathermo/README.md

 ## References
 Benson, Sidney William.
 "Thermochemical kinetics: methods for the estimation of thermochemical data and rate parameters."
-(No Title) (1976).
+(1976).